swiftlang/swift-testing/Documentation/StyleGuide.md

 For instance, when writing the abstract for a class `Order`, you could write:
 <blockquote>
-A object that stores the details for a specific order from a vendor.
+An object that stores the details for a specific order from a vendor.
 </blockquote>

 Or when writing the abstract for an enumeration `Flavor`, you could write: